Sign In / Sign Out

-The MS in community resources and development with a concentration in nonprofits and NGOs is a research-oriented degree program designed to prepare graduates for careers in governmental agencies, nonprofit organizations and private-sector businesses.
-Students learn analyze and understand critical topics and issues pertinent to the fields of tourism, parks and recreation management, nonprofits and nongovernmental organizations, and sustainable communities.
+The MS in community resources and development with a concentration in nonprofits and NGOs is a research-oriented degree program designed to prepare students for careers in governmental agencies, nonprofit organizations and private-sector businesses.
+Students learn to analyze and understand critical topics and issues pertinent to the fields of tourism, parks and recreation management, nonprofits and nongovernmental organizations, and sustainable communities.

 Required Core (15 credit hours)

 CRD 500 Research Methods (3)